The Adventures of Tom Sawyer: Summary

 Tom grows bored with school, and he, his friend/classmate Joe Harper, and Huck run away to Jackson's Island in the Mississippi River to begin life as "pirates".
-While enjoying their freedom, they become aware that the community is scouring the river for their bodies, as the boys are missing and presumed dead.
-Tom sneaks back home one night to observe the commotion and after a brief moment of remorse at his loved ones' suffering, he is struck by the grand idea of appearing at his funeral.
-The trio later carries out this scheme, making a sensational and sudden appearance at church in the middle of their joint funeral service, winning the immense respect of their classmates for the stunt.
+While enjoying their freedom, they notice the community is scouring the river for their bodies, as the boys are missing and presumed dead.
+Tom sneaks back home one night to observe the commotion and, after a moment of remorse at his loved ones' suffering, conceives a plan to attend his own funeral.
+The three carry out this scheme, appearing at church in the middle of their joint funeral service and winning the respect of their classmates for the stunt.
 Back in school, Becky rips a page in the school master's anatomy book after Tom startles her, but Tom regains her admiration by claiming responsibility for the damage and accepting the punishment that would have been hers.

 During Potter's murder trial, Tom breaks his oath with Huck and testifies for the defense, identifying Injun Joe as the actual culprit.
-Injun Joe flees the courtroom before he can be apprehended; Potter is acquitted, but Tom and Huck now live in constant fear for their lives.
+Injun Joe flees the courtroom before he can be apprehended; Potter is acquitted, but Tom and Huck now live in fear for their lives.

 Once school lets out for the summer, Tom and Huck decide to hunt for buried treasure in the area.
-While investigating an abandoned house, they are interrupted by the arrival of two men; one of them is a Spaniard, supposedly deaf-mute, whom the boys recognize as Injun Joe in disguise.
-He and his partner plan to bury some stolen treasure of their own in the house, but inadvertently discover a large hoard of gold coins while doing so.
+While investigating an abandoned house, they are interrupted by the arrival of two men; one of them is a Spaniard, supposedly deaf-mute, who is actually Injun Joe in disguise.
+He and his partner plan to bury some stolen treasure in the house, but inadvertently discover a hoard of gold coins while doing so.
 They decide to move it to a new hiding place, which Tom and Huck are determined to find.
-One night, Huck follows the men and overhears them planning to break into the home of the wealthy Widow Douglas so Injun Joe can mutilate her face in revenge for being publicly whipped for vagrancy − a punishment handed down by her late husband, a justice of the peace.
-Huck summons help and thus prevents the break-in, but asks that his name not be made public for fear of retaliation by Injun Joe.
+One night, Huck follows the men, who plan to break into the home of the wealthy Widow Douglas so Injun Joe can mutilate her face in revenge for being publicly whipped for vagrancy – a punishment handed down by her late husband, a justice of the peace.
+Huck summons help and prevents the break-in, but asks that his name not be made public for fear of retaliation by Injun Joe.